 The RSES is a strategic plan which identifies regional assets, opportunities and pressures and provides appropriate policy responses in the form of Regional Policy Objectives.
 At this strategic level it provides a framework for investment to better manage spatial planning and economic development to sustainably grow the Region to 2031 and beyond.
+The RSES recognises they had to provide more social housing across the region.

-4.1.5 The Longford County Development Plan
+4.1.5 The Longford County Development Plan 2021-2027